Last Updated on July 13, 2023 by Ch David

 Please note that we say the box is authentic and not the sneakers because there is still the possibility that the real sneakers might have been swapped for the fake ones by the fake resellers to trick buyers into thinking the sneakers are genuine.

-In fact, in this picture below, after scanning the replica barcode shown on the box label above, the results shown up on Google not only miss the right size, but even the colourway, as the results show us Static V2 Yeezys, and we actually have to deal with the Tail Light Yeezys.
+In fact, in this picture below, after scanning the replica barcode shown on the box label above, the results showed up on Google not only miss the right size, but even the colourway, as the results show us Static V2 Yeezys, and we actually have to deal with the Tail Light Yeezys.

 Thus, if only one of the two matches, then the box is still a fake.
-For the full story on how to scan the barcode on the box or your V2 Tail Light for authenticity, read our article here.

 The next step, and usually the best way to tell a fake pair of Yeezy Tail Light is to inspect the details of the size tag.